liweitianux/wikiproxy-resty/README.md

 Wikipedia Proxy
 ===============

-A configuration bundle for OpenResty to setup a Wikipedia proxy.
+A standalone configuration bundle for OpenResty to set up a Wikipedia proxy.

 Usage
 -----